 Sleep might be your most powerful (and underrated) ally in fighting depression.
 Poor sleep can worsen symptoms in depressed patients, while quality rest helps your brain process emotions and repair itself.
 Simple changes to your sleep routine, like consistent bedtime hours and a relaxing pre-sleep ritual, can make a dramatic difference.

 Natural supplements and herbs can provide additional support when used wisely.
-Carefully chosen dietary supplements, from vitamin D to adaptogenic herbs, these natural allies can help bridge nutritional gaps and support your body’s resilience.
+Carefully chosen supplements—like vitamin D and adaptogenic herbs—can help bridge nutritional gaps and support your resilience.
 Just remember: always work with a healthcare provider to find the right combination for you, especially if you’re taking selective serotonin reuptake inhibitors or other prescribed medications.

 Mental and Emotional Support: Tools for Inner Strength